 What are the advantages and disadvantages?

 What may be important to one man might be less important to someone else.
 If you are offered permanent seed brachytherapy, speak to your doctor or nurse before deciding whether to have it.
 They will be able to help you think about which treatment option is right for you.
-There’s usually no rush to make a decision, so give yourself time to think about whether permanent seed brachytherapy is right for you.
+There’s usually no rush to make a decision so give yourself time to think about whether permanent seed brachytherapy is right for you.

 - Recovery is quick, so most men can return to their normal activities one or two days after treatment.

-- It delivers radiation directly into the prostate, so there may be less damage to surrounding healthy tissue, and a lower risk of some side effects.
+- Permanent seed brachytherapy delivers radiation directly into the prostate, so there may be less damage to surrounding healthy tissue, and a lower risk of some side effects.

 - You will only be in hospital for one or two days.